How to make Word documents accessible

 - NVDA for Microsoft devices

-Microsoft has its own built in screen reader called Narrator, but we recommend you install NVDA screen reader for testing instead.
+Microsoft has a built-in screen reader called Narrator, but we recommend you install NVDA screen reader for testing instead.

 NVDA is a full screen reader and the most used screen reader for Microsoft devices (WebAIM).